naiiiden/naiiiden/README.md

 - 👋 Hi, I’m @naiiiden
 - 👀 I’m interested in Sports.
-Mainly running, but I'll try triathlon in 2022.
+Mainly running, but I'll try triathlon in 2022/23.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+Discord: naiden#7443

 <!---
 naiiiden/naiiiden is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.